jarquecarl-debug/Digital-MRF/README.md

 - Role-based access: employees see their own requests, managers see the full queue

 ### PDF Generation
-- Approved MRFs can be exported as formatted PDF documents for physical record-keeping
+- Issued MRFs can be exported as formatted PDF documents for physical record-keeping

 ### Reusable Component Architecture
 - Built with modular, reusable React components following clean code standards